Table of Contents

-Non-alcoholic steatohepatitis (NASH) is diagnosed after the exclusion of alcohol as an etiology.
+Non-alcoholic steatohepatitis (NASH) is a fatty-liver disease that is not caused by alcohol consumption.
 The incidence of NASH is closely linked to the incidence of obesity and is increasing worldwide.

 A milder form of NASH, non-alcoholic fatty liver disease (NAFLD), is characterized by fatty deposits in the liver without marked fibrosis and inflammation and is believed to be much more common than NASH.
-NAFLD prevalence is estimated to be 30% while NASH, the more severe form of the disease, is found in 5% of the population.
+NAFLD prevalence is estimated to be 30%, while NASH is estimated to occur in 5% of the population.
 These numbers make NAFLD and NASH the most common causes of chronic liver disease in the United States.

 Pathophysiology of Nonalcoholic Steatohepatitis

 Non-alcoholic steatohepatitis is a consequence of NAFLD.
-The first pathological change in NASH is macro-vesicular steatosis when lipid synthesis and deposition increase in the liver and interfere with lipid transportation.
-This first pathological step is believed to be related to the early insulin resistance that is encountered in these patients.
+The first pathological change in NASH is macro-vesicular steatosis when lipid synthesis and deposition increases in the liver and interferes with lipid transportation.
+This is believed to be related to the early insulin resistance that is encountered in these patients.

-Insulin receptors are intracellular and are found on the nucleus of the hepatocyte in the liver.
-In NASH, nuclear receptors of insulin fail and as a result, insulin resistance forms.
+Insulin receptors are intracellular and found on the nuclear membrane of the hepatocyte.
+In NASH, these insulin receptors fail and, as a result, insulin resistance forms.
 The idea that insulin resistance is related to hepatic inflammation stems from the finding that rosiglitazone reduces hepatic inflammation by decreasing insulin resistance.

 Different experimental regimens with antioxidants have been found to improve the patho-histological picture in NASH, which supports the role of oxidative stress in the pathogenesis of NASH.
 For instance, vitamins E and C when taken for six months are believed to markedly improve liver function and histology in patients with early NASH.

 Another important pathological change in NASH is leptin insensitivity.
-Patients with NASH have high levels of leptin, which is responsible for the satiety feeling that is also impaired in these patients.
+Patients with NASH have high levels of leptin, which is responsible for the feeling of satiety after eating, which is also impaired in these patients.
 Leptin is known to have an impact on hepatic stellate cells which, if activated, can cause hepatic fibrosis.